 Achievement in this sport comes from an unwavering commitment to succeed.
+Remember, the body takes between 21 days to 4 weeks to adapt to any stress load being placed on it.

 We all have a choice as to how good we want to become in this sport.